NelsonPython/tuningGuides/OpenVino.md

 - A representative calibration dataset of data samples representing a use case scenario, for example, 300 images

 The tool is aimed to fully automate the model transformation process without changing the model structure.
 The POT is available only in the Intel&reg; Distribution of OpenVINO&trade; toolkit.
-For details about the low-precision flow in OpenVINO&trade;, see the <a href="https://docs.openvinotoolkit.org/latest/pot_docs_LowPrecisionOptimizationGuide.html">Low Precision Optimization Guide</a>.
+For details about the low-precision flow in OpenVINO&trade;, see the [Low Precision Optimization Guide](https://docs.openvinotoolkit.org/latest/pot_docs_LowPrecisionOptimizationGuide.html).

 Post-training Optimization Tool includes a standalone command-line tool and a Python* API that provide the following key features:

-- Two post-training 8-bit quantization algorithms: fast <a href="https://docs.openvinotoolkit.org/latest/pot_compression_algorithms_quantization_default_README.html">DefaultQuantization</a> and precise <a href="https://docs.openvinotoolkit.org/latest/pot_compression_algorithms_quantization_accuracy_aware_README.html">AccuracyAwareQuantization</a>.
+- Two post-training 8-bit quantization algorithms: fast [DefaultQuantization](https://docs.openvinotoolkit.org/latest/pot_compression_algorithms_quantization_default_README.html) and precise [AccuracyAwareQuantization](https://docs.openvinotoolkit.org/latest/pot_compression_algorithms_quantization_accuracy_aware_README.html).

-- Global optimization of post-training quantization parameters using the <a href="https://docs.openvinotoolkit.org/latest/pot_compression_optimization_tpe_README.html">Tree-Structured Parzen Estimator</a>.
+- Global optimization of post-training quantization parameters using the [Tree-Structured Parzen Estimator](https://docs.openvinotoolkit.org/latest/pot_compression_optimization_tpe_README.html).

 - Symmetric and asymmetric quantization schemes.
-For details, see the <a href="https://docs.openvinotoolkit.org/latest/pot_compression_algorithms_quantization_README.html">Quantization</a> section.
+For details, see the [Quantization](https://docs.openvinotoolkit.org/latest/pot_compression_algorithms_quantization_README.html) section.

 - Compression for different hardware targets such as CPU and GPU.